Cremation and ash-scattering: How families are choosing to conduct their own memorial services

 Cremation disposition:

 A cremation takes care of the immediate disposition of the body.
-A direct cremation can very affordably manage the need to deal with the disposition of the deceased, and requires limited services from a funeral home or funeral director.
+A direct cremation can affordably manage the need to deal with the disposition of the deceased and requires limited services from a funeral home or funeral director.
 The funeral home will collect the deceased from the place of death, shelter the remains whilst the legal requirements for authorization and permits are obtained, and then the cremation is conducted.
 Once the deceased is cremated the remains are directly returned to the family.

 This means the family can utilize the services of a funeral home to conduct the disposition, but not necessarily the memorialization of the tribute aspect of a funeral service.